 Kawasaki disease is an illness that affects kids and is one of the leading causes of acquired heart disease in children.

-“It can be a challenging diagnosis, since it doesn’t have a specific test for it,” said Dr. Jon Willes, pediatric cardiologist with Marshfield Clinic Health System.
+“It can be a challenging diagnosis, since it doesn’t have a specific test for it,” said Dr. Richard Willes, pediatric cardiologist with Marshfield Clinic Health System.
 “It can be overlooked because it can be mistaken for a virus or other infection.”

 Kawasaki disease affects the medium sized blood vessels in a child’s body.
 These blood vessels actually become inflamed.
 It affects the blood vessels in the eyes or mouth, but can affect other blood vessels including the coronary arteries that lead to the heart.